 A micronutrient test will measure essential micronutrients.
 Such a test provides the basis for a personalized, functional approach to many metabolic disorders and micronutrient deficiencies.

 You, our client, are our top priority here at Vedas.
-Located in The Woodlands, Texas, our North Houston office is conveniently located only 10 minutes from I45 and a step off The Woodlands Parkway.
+We are located in The Woodlands, Texas.
+Our convenient North Houston office is only 10 minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
 We offer you a free consultation for personalized information on vitamin and mineral deficiency.